junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 When breast milk is not available, other milk products—including powdered milk—can be used.

-To allow a baby to make full use of its food value, mix the powdered milk with some sugar and cooking oil (see p.120).
+To allow a baby to make full use of its food value, mix the powdered milk with some sugar and cooking oil (see [page 120](#page-120)).

 In 1 cup of boiled water, put: